blefnk/blefnk/content/blog/coding/5-making-do.md

 Sure, it's just an alert box, but it's the first step toward your "smart home."

 It's not a palace or an electric carport, but it's _yours_.
 You built it with **HTML**, **CSS**, and a pinch of **JavaScript**—that's huge!
 Next step?
-Maybe add a second floor… or better yet, figure out how to strap a roof onto your car.
+Maybe add a second floor... or better yet, figure out how to strap a roof onto your car.